irenekarijadi/CEEMDAN-EWT-LSTM/README.md

 * Figures - This folder includes all generated figures to be used in reporting
 * README.md - The README file for using this code
 * License - The License file
-* requirement.txt - This file contains list of packages used in this study
+* requirement.txt - This file contains a list of packages used in this study
+* runtime.txt - This file contains Python version used in this study

 Python Files: